batfish over anemone reef

 What Divers Need to Be Careful Of

-Marine Life Interaction - When encountering large marine animals, divers should remain calm and avoid chasing them.
-This not only prevents scaring the animals away but also keeps divers safe from drifting away from the reef.
+• Marine Life Interaction: When encountering large marine animals, divers should remain calm and avoid chasing them.
+This prevents the animals from being scared away and keeps divers safe from drifting away from the reef.
 Relax and let the animals approach you for better and safer interactions.

 How to Dive Richelieu Rock